 What is a LEED-certified building?

-How does a building get LEED certification?
+How does a building receive LEED certification?

-When projects are in development, the owners apply for LEED certification.
+When projects are in development, developers apply for LEED certification.
 A third party evaluates buildings on five dimensions: sustainability of the site, water efficiency, materials and resources, indoor environmental quality, and energy and atmosphere.
 Depending on the number of points earned, a LEED-certified building receives one of four certifications: Platinum, Gold, Silver or Certified.

 What characteristics distinguish a LEED-certified building?

 A LEED-certified building may look like other buildings, but there are significant differences.
 A LEED-certified building may have solar panels on its roof and a bike rack out front.
 It may use highly efficient LEDs for lighting.
-Additionally, some of the attributes that distinguish a LEED-certified building may not be visible, such as highly efficient heating and cooling systems, extra layers of insulation and water-saving fixtures.
+Some of the attributes that distinguish a LEED-certified building may not be visible, such as highly efficient heating and cooling systems, extra layers of insulation and water-saving fixtures.

 Why are LEED-certified buildings preferred?